Vagus-art/contacts-api/docs/getoffset.md

 ## Success Response

-**Condition** : If the offset doesn't exceed the number of rows in the database table, it should respond with an array.
+**Condition** : If the offset doesn't exceed the number of rows in the database table.

 **Code** : `200 OK`